BogTheMudWing/Flight-Forge/PRIVACY.md

 ## 9. Contact Us

-If you have any questions or concerns about this Privacy Policy, please contact us at email soon.
+If you have any questions or concerns about this Privacy Policy, please contact us at bog@macver.org.